Sultan336/Microservices/Article.md

 4) Interdependency     (i.e. Developers lackd independence)
 5) Development pace    (i.e. Development of an application takes a lot of time)

-## How is Microservices better than the monolithic architecture?
+## How is microservices better than the monolithic architecture?

 __The Microservice architecture overcomes the monolithic architecture in the following ways__